AI Research & Policy Analysis

 Overview

-Artificial intelligence is no longer a speculative promise in medicine — it is a working tool in radiology departments, drug discovery labs, and primary care clinics around the world.
-The scale of published research has grown by roughly 400 percent since 2015, spanning diagnostic imaging, clinical decision support, robotic surgery, pharmacovigilance, and remote patient monitoring.
+Artificial intelligence is no longer a speculative promise in medicine.
+It is a working tool in radiology departments, drug discovery labs, and primary care clinics around the world.
+The volume of published research has grown substantially since 2015, spanning diagnostic imaging, clinical decision support, robotic surgery, pharmacovigilance, and remote patient monitoring.
 What distinguishes the current wave from earlier cycles of enthusiasm is the breadth of real-world deployment: regulatory agencies on every continent have now approved AI-based medical devices, and several have reached routine clinical use.

 The stakes are considerable.
-Healthcare systems face converging pressures — ageing populations, rising chronic disease burden, workforce shortages, and cost constraints that show no sign of easing.
-AI cannot solve these problems alone, but targeted applications are already demonstrating measurable improvements in diagnostic speed, treatment precision, and operational efficiency.
+Healthcare systems face converging pressures from ageing populations, rising chronic disease burden, workforce shortages, and cost constraints.
+AI cannot solve these problems alone, but targeted applications are demonstrating measurable improvements in diagnostic speed, treatment precision, and operational efficiency.
 The key question has shifted from whether AI works in medicine to where it works best, under what conditions, and for whom.

 AlphaFold and Protein Structure Prediction